Frank’s Must-Haves

 Does your dog have any special needs?

 Yes.
-Frank takes some time to warm up to people he doesn’t know and can be very vigilant of people while on walks.
-He will need someone willing to go at his pace as he builds trust, while also continuing safe, positive exposure to new people, places, and experiences to help him gain confidence and not remain fearful of the world around him.
+Frank takes time to warm up to new people and can be very vigilant on walks.
+He needs a patient adopter who will go at his pace while continuing safe, positive exposure to new people, places, and experiences to help build his confidence.
+Frank may jerk or pulls on leash due to his fear.

 Does your dog have any or display any aggression?
 (Toys, food or people?)

-Frank showed some resource-guarding tendencies with food and toys toward other dogs who did not respect his personal space in his previous home.
-It is important to note that this has never occurred with humans.
-Frank would benefit from being fed and given toys and treats separately from other dogs in the home and a family that is willing to be his advocate when it comes to resources with other dogs.
+Frank has shown some resource-guarding tendencies with food and toys toward other dogs that did not respect his space in his previous home.
+This has never occurred with humans.

 Is your dog playful?